Community Garden Sponsored by St. Peter Claver Parish

 2024 Community Garden News:

-• Special collection to fund the expenses of the community garden will be on Sunday, April 21.
-Topsoil, compost, straw, and plants are among this year’s expenditures.
+• Thank you for your special collection support to fund the expenses of the community garden.
+We will be able to complete rebuilding the remaining boxes and purchase the topsoil, compost, straw, and plants for this year’s harvest!

 Liz Hoffman